 2. Freeze the Vegetables

 Lay the prepared vegetables in a single layer on a large baking sheet or pan (make sure it fits flat in your freezer first!).
 You can line the pan with parchment paper, waxed paper, or aluminum foil, if you like.
-Make sure the veggies aren't crowded and are touching as little as possible.
+Make sure the veggies aren't crowded and are touching each other as little as possible.

-Put veggie-laden sheet, flat, in the freezer until the vegetables are frozen solid.
+Put the veggie-laden sheet, flat, in the freezer until the vegetables are frozen solid.
 This usually takes an hour or two.
 You can leave the vegetables in the freezer uncovered like this up to overnight.

 3. Transfer Vegetables for Freezer Storage